 “And I don’t think you can bring bad luck to us either,” she added.

 Cao picked me up in the morning.
-She lent me an áo dài, the high-necked dress with two slits on the side and a pair of flowing pants.
-With her mother, brother and grandmother we toured the streets around her house glinting in red and gold decorations.
+She lent me an áo dài, the high-necked dress with two slits on the side, and a pair of flowing pants.
+With her mother, brother, and grandmother, we toured the streets around her house, glinting in red and gold decorations.
 The smell of sulfur lingered from firecrackers that whistled and popped all around the neighborhood.
-Children jumped around waving sparklers, parents smiling and watching close.
+Children jumped around waving sparklers, parents smiling and watching close by.
 Drumming drew us to lion and dragon dances, crowds radiating around them.
 Store windows boasted bright signs shouting Chúc Mừng Năm Mới! and yellow flowering trees.
 From their branches hung red envelopes of lucky money.
 It reminded me of how my mother always decorated the Christmas tree with holiday greeting cards or photos perched on the pine-needled branches.
 This is where she got from — what, until now, I had considered just another one of her quirks.

 “How do you like Vietnam?”
 Cao’s father asked.
 Everyone looked at me, the waltz of chopsticks quieting.

 “I want to go to Nha Trang,” I said, trying again to use Vietnamese.
 Cao clarified.
-I paused about whether to tell him about the plan to go to the highlands after Nha Trang.
-I didn’t know what he’d think, or whether he knew it was a territory where foreigners couldn’t travel without government permission.
+I paused to think about whether to tell him about the plan to go to the highlands after Nha Trang.
+I didn’t know what he’d think or whether he knew it was a territory where foreigners couldn’t travel without government permission.